redrossa/matstep/README.md

     - Cross product

 Goals implemented:
+- Determinant function
+- Basic matrix operations: addition, multiplication, exponential
+- A function class that gives the ability for defining (and getting) an output expression based on an input expression.
 - A step-by-step expression simplifier that can evaluate any operable objects (i.e. those that overload Python operators).
-- A function class that gives the ability for defining (and getting) an output expression based on an input expression.